 Email is slow, unreliable, and hard to search.
 You need to use a good project management system for tracking projects through to completion (see resources section).

-The best part about project management software is that the tools are often web-based (nothing is on a local computer) so that everyone can see what they need to do at all times.
+The best part about remote project management is that the tools are often web-based (nothing is on a local computer) so that everyone can see what they need to do at all times.
 Secondly, communication is documented automatically.
 This way, there are no excuses.

 5. Always explain why.